Lummetry/DS103/README.md

 ## Repo structure
  - root all the slides
  - `MandatoryPapers` all the available papers to chose from for mandatory research presentation
- - `StudentScripts` scripts from each interactive lecture
+ - `Scripts` scripts/notebooks from each interactive lecture